Liteserver node

 go get github.com/xssnick/tonutils-go/ton

-- Initialize a and request masterchain info to ensure the liteserver is running.
+- Initialize and request MasterChain information to confirm that the liteserver is running properly.

 - JavaScript